WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario: WikiGenBen Datasest

-This section presents a detailed example of a data entry corresponding to the "2023 USFL season", as discussed in Section \ref{sec:benchmark}, illustrating the dataset's structure and the richness of information it offers.
+This section provides a detailed example of a data entry for the "2023 USFL season," illustrating the dataset's structure and information richness.
+Our dataset includes detailed information of Wikipedia reference articles, acquired using the Python library MediaWiki.